larsch/ocra/README.md

 * Windows
 * Working Ruby installation.
-* MinGW Installation (when working with the source code only)
+* Ruby Installation with devkit from rubyinstaller (when working with the source code only)

 ### Stand-alone version

-Get ocransa.rb from http://rubyforge.org/frs/?group_id=8185.
-Requires
-nothing but a working Ruby installation on Windows.
+Get ocransa.rb from the github releases.
+Requires nothing but a working Ruby installation on Windows. (currently not supported - open an issue if you need this)

 ## Technical details